 - Access to Productivity Tools

-Your strategy to employ remote international employees should include working with a PEO.
+Your strategy to employ remote employees should include working with a PEO.
 PEOs have the experience and human resource information systems you’ll need to effectively manage remote employees.
 Working with a PEO means you have full-time access to HR (human resource) consultants who can provide the best practices for managing your distributed team.

 With a PEO, you’ll have access to tools that enable you to efficiently keep track of employees’ leave, overtime and performance metrics in line with your business goals.